smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 In this post.
 I am going to go show how to use the keywords in C# to restrict your code and help you intentionally craft your APIs.
-While you can apply the same ideas to external APIs, I will focus on backend code here.
+While you can apply the same ideas to external APIs, I will focus on backend C# code here.
 The following examples are inspired by our code to highlight different techniques we use to achieve the exact code behaviour and visibility we want.